HemanB/Interosight/docs/REDDIT_DATA_COLLECTION_PLAN.md

 - **Ready for Modeling:**
   - The data is now ready for unsupervised, state-based ML modeling and further feature engineering.

 ---

+## Longitudinal Per-User Journaling Timelines & Exploratory Data Analysis

+### Objective

+To generate a corpus of longitudinal, per-user journaling timelines from Reddit data, enabling deep analysis of recovery trajectories, semantic expression, and prompt suitability.
+This corpus will serve as the foundation for developing analytical tools and exploratory data analysis (EDA) to better understand recovery states and the evolution of user narratives.

+### Exploratory Data Analysis Plan

+For each high-activity user (e.g., Sareeee48), perform EDA across the following axes:

+#### Temporal Analysis
+- Plot post/comment frequency over time (weekly/monthly bins)
+- Identify time gaps or periods of increased activity
+- Compute average interval between entries

+#### Content & Topic Analysis
+- LLM-Based analysis:
+- System prompt for 5b model:
+"You are a clinical language model tasked with scoring user-written Reddit posts related to eating, body image, or self-perception.
+For each input text, assign a score between 0 and 1 for the following five dimensions.
+A score of 0 means there is no evidence of the dimension in the text.
+A score of 1 means there is strong, explicit evidence.
+Use only the information present in the text.
+Do not infer or assume anything not clearly stated.

+Definitions of each dimension:

+Restraint – Mentions of deliberate attempts to limit eating, skip meals, avoid food, or follow rigid eating rules.
+Examples: "I skipped dinner," "I try not to eat carbs," "I feel proud when I don’t eat."

+Body Dissatisfaction – Negative statements about body shape, size, or appearance.
+Examples: "I hate my stomach," "I can’t stand how I look," "My arms disgust me."

+Weight Concern – Anxiety or distress about gaining or maintaining weight.
+Examples: "I’m scared of gaining weight," "The scale controls my day," "Even small changes freak me out."

+Preoccupation – Recurrent thoughts or obsessions with food, weight, or body that interfere with functioning.
+Examples: "I think about food constantly," "I can’t focus on anything else," "It’s always on my mind."

+Importance – Degree to which shape or weight determines self-worth, identity, or control.
+Examples: "My body is the only thing I control," "If I gain weight, I’m nothing," "My worth depends on how I look."

+Output your result as a dictionary with keys as the dimension names and values as floats between 0 and 1.
+Do not add explanations."

+#### Linguistic & Sentiment Features
+- Sentiment analysis (e.g., VADER, RoBERTa): trend over time
+- Emotion tagging (e.g., fear, anger, sadness, hope)
+- Word count per entry (verbosity trends)
+- Lexical richness (e.g., unique word ratio)

+#### Narrative Trajectory
+- Identify shifts in pronoun usage (e.g., “I” vs “you” vs “we”)
+- Extract recurring self-referential phrases (e.g., “I feel”, “I can’t”, “I want to”)
+- Detect expressions of agency vs helplessness

+#### Recovery-Relevant Markers
+- Frequency of recovery terms (e.g., “therapy,” “relapse,” “meal plan,” “urge”)
+- Presence of motivation language vs denial/resistance
+- Quotes or reflections that show insight or change in mindset

+#### Prompt Suitability
+- Identify segments that could be transformed into journaling entries
+- Identify implicit “prompts” the user responded to (e.g., "Someone asked about...")

+### Data Inclusion Principle

+Both posts and comments are essential for constructing rich, high-resolution user timelines and for all downstream EDA.
+All analyses and visualizations should aggregate both types of user-generated content.

+---

+## Exploratory Data Analysis (EDA) Summary (2024)

+### Purpose
+- To understand longitudinal, per-user and cross-user behavioral, semantic, and recovery trajectories in eating disorder-related subreddits.
+- To build a foundation for downstream modeling, prompt design, and app feature development by deeply characterizing Reddit user histories.

+### Data Sources
+- Per-user JSONL timelines (posts + comments) from subreddits: AnorexiaNervosa, ARFID, bulimia, EatingDisorders, fuckeatingdisorders.
+- Top users identified by activity; timelines include timestamps, subreddit, and full text.

+### Core EDA Components & Findings
+- **Temporal Analysis:** User activity is bursty, with periods of high and low engagement.
+Gaps and high-density stretches are common.
+- **Topic Modeling (LDA, BERTopic):** Recurring themes identified, but topic interpretability depends on model and parameters.
+Global LDA enables cross-user comparison.
+- **LLM-Based Subscale Scoring:** Automated scoring of posts/comments on EDE-Q subscales (Restraint, Body Dissatisfaction, Weight Concern, Preoccupation, Importance) reveals nuanced, longitudinal trends, but is computationally expensive.
+- **Embedding-Based Theme Discovery:** UMAP+HDBSCAN clustering of sentence embeddings reveals latent semantic themes and user trajectories.
+Cluster interpretability and granularity depend on parameter tuning; large min_cluster_size may yield no clusters.
+- **Cluster Summarization:** Top terms for each cluster help interpret emergent themes.
+Most clusters are interpretable, but some are broad or noisy.

+### Limitations
+- LLM scoring is slow for large datasets.
+- Clustering and topic modeling require careful parameter tuning and manual review for interpretability.
+- Some logic is duplicated across scripts; modularization is in progress.

+### Next Steps
+- Refactor EDA codebase for modularity and reusability (see `eda_utils.py`).
+- Tune clustering parameters and explore additional dimensionality reduction techniques.
+- Integrate EDA outputs with downstream modeling and prompt design.
+- Expand analysis to more users and subreddits as data grows.

+---